Medifast (NYSE:MED) Updates FY 2021 Earnings Guidance

-The business also recently declared a quarterly dividend, which was paid on Friday, August 6th.
-Stockholders of record on Tuesday, June 22nd were issued a $1.42 dividend.
-The ex-dividend date was Monday, June 21st.
-This represents a $5.68 dividend on an annualized basis and a dividend yield of 2.19%.
-Medifast’s dividend payout ratio (DPR) is 62.14%.
+Medifast (NYSE:MED) last posted its quarterly earnings results on Wednesday, August 4th.
+The specialty retailer reported $3.96 earnings per share for the quarter, topping the consensus estimate of $3.30 by $0.66.
+The business had revenue of $394.20 million during the quarter, compared to the consensus estimate of $359.25 million.
+Medifast had a net margin of 11.84% and a return on equity of 90.26%.
+The firm’s revenue for the quarter was up 79.2% on a year-over-year basis.
+During the same period in the previous year, the firm posted $1.86 earnings per share.
+Equities research analysts expect that Medifast will post 13.82 earnings per share for the current year.

+Several analysts have weighed in on MED shares.
+B. Riley boosted their price target on shares of Medifast from $310.00 to $400.00 and gave the stock a buy rating in a research note on Wednesday, May 5th.
+DA Davidson boosted their price objective on shares of Medifast from $302.00 to $395.00 and gave the company a buy rating in a research report on Wednesday, May 5th.

-In related news, CEO Daniel R. Chard sold 8,036 shares of the company’s stock in a transaction on Friday, June 11th.
-The stock was sold at an average price of $288.82, for a total value of $2,320,957.52.
-Following the completion of the transaction, the chief executive officer now directly owns 139,479 shares in the company, valued at $40,284,324.78.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Director Constance J. Hallquist sold 542 shares of the company’s stock in a transaction on Friday, July 2nd.
-The shares were sold at an average price of $285.09, for a total value of $154,518.78.
-Following the completion of the transaction, the director now owns 6,442 shares of the company’s stock, valued at $1,836,549.78.
-The disclosure for this sale can be found here.
-Over the last three months, insiders sold 22,481 shares of company stock valued at $6,373,977.
-Insiders own 2.40% of the company’s stock.
+In related news, Director Scott Schlackman sold 1,000 shares of the business’s stock in a transaction dated Wednesday, May 19th.
+The shares were sold at an average price of $310.23, for a total transaction of $310,230.00.
+Following the transaction, the director now owns 5,231 shares in the company, valued at $1,622,813.13.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, Director Jeffrey J. Brown purchased 142 shares of Medifast stock in a transaction that occurred on Friday, August 6th.
+The shares were bought at an average price of $286.16 per share, for a total transaction of $40,634.72.
+Following the transaction, the director now directly owns 765 shares of the company’s stock, valued at $218,912.40.
+The disclosure for this purchase can be found here.
+Insiders sold 22,481 shares of company stock worth $6,373,977 in the last 90 days.
+Corporate insiders own 2.40% of the company’s stock.

 Medifast, Inc engages in the provision of healthy living products and programs.
 It offers the OPTAVIA brand-a highly competitive and effective lifestyle solution centered on developing new healthy habits through smaller, foundational changes called micro-habits.
 The company was founded by William Vitale in 1981 and is headquartered in Baltimore, MD.